Cyrtopone: C. elongata

 The described C. elongata fossil is the only queen preserved as dorsal impression.
 The body length of the winged queen is approximately 5.7 mm long with a node shaped petiole and a mesosoma that is double the length of the head.
 As with C. curiosa, the head has nearly parallel sides rounded back corners and a convex back margin, though the head in C. elongata is distinctly rectangular.
 The oval eyes are placed just to the front of the heads midpoint and the gena are bigger than the maximum eye width.
 The antennae have a scape which reaches the back edge of the head, while the segments gradually thicken from scape to tip. but they do not form a distinct club at the tip.
 Each of the antenna segments are about the same width as they are long.
 The mandibles are approximately 45% to 50% the length of the head.
 Dlussky and Wedmann coined the species name elongata from the Latin "elongates" meaning elongated.

 C. microcephala

 C. microcephala is known from a single fossil, a winged gyne preserved in profile view.
 The body has an approximate length of 12.5 mm with an essentially square head.
 The head is 1.5 times shorter than the mesosoma and has a sculpturing of small pits.
-The clypeus has a trapazohedral shape to the lower edge, and the eyes are placed at the middle point of the head.
+The clypeus has a trapezohedral shape to the lower edge, and the eyes are placed at the middle point of the head.
 The antennae have segments that are 2 times as long as they are wide, with a scape which reaches to the back edge of the head.
 The mandibles are small, being under half the head length and each chewing side is toothed.
 The species name is taken from the Greek "microcephalos", which translates to "with a small head".